cleever/OnezoneDatepicker/README.md

 ### Who to use? ###

-Download the file and copy in your "lib" directory (i.e. lib/onezone-datepicker/dist/onezone-datepicker.min.js)
+Download the file and copy in your "lib" directory (lib/onezone-datepicker/dist/onezone-datepicker.min.js)

 1) Include Onezone Datepicker in your index.html file